juhp/stack-clean-old/README.md

 The preservation/deletion is calculated and done per ghc version.

-NB: If you regularly build multiple branches/tags against the same LTS or ghc version then it may be safer to avoid using `remove-older`.
+NB: If you regularly build multiple branches/tags against the same LTS or ghc version then it is probably safer to avoid using `remove-older`.

 ## Installation